Dejulia489/Dejulia489.github.io/_posts/2017-05-06-CreateHyperVVM.md

 	Update-Help

 ## Creating a new VHD

 Before we can create a new VM we will first need to create a virtual hard drive.

 ###### We can use the snippet below to create a 20GB dynamic VHD.

 	New-VHD -Dynamic -Path 'C:\Virtual HardDrives\MediaServer.vhdx'-SizeBytes 2e+10

 ## Creating a new VM

-Before we can create a new VM we will first need to create a virtual hard drive.
+Now that we have our VHD ready let's create a new Virtual Machine and attach our VHD

-###### We can use the snippet below to create a 20GB dynamic VHD.
+###### We can use the snippet below to create a new VM.

 	New-VM -Name MediaServer -VHDPath 'C:\Virtual HardDrives\MediaServer.vhdx' -Path 'C:\VirtualMachines'

 ## Reviewing VM configuration
 Now that we have a new VM to work with let's check on the default configuration.